 - The command should return a device ID.
 In case it doesn’t, make sure that you download and install the USB drivers properly.

 - Your device’s bootloader must be unlocked in order for this method to work.
-So, if you already have it unlocked, skip to step #11.
+If you already have it unlocked, then skip to step #14.

 - Unlock your phone’s bootloader using the following command: